Interacting Edge States of Fermionic Symmetry-Protected Topological Phases in Two Dimensions: Intrinsically interacting FSPT phases in 2D

-While in principle one can study edge states using the exactly-solvable super-cohomology model, in practice such models are complicated to work with (see for examples \Ref{GuPRB2014} and \Ref{TantivasadakarnPRB2018}).
-In this work we adopt a different approach, invoking the connection between SPT phases with internal symmetry and those with crystalline symmetry of the same group structure.
-This correspondence has been formalized in \Ref{ThorngrenPRX2018}, and verified in many examples.
-While the microscopic systems are very different, the low-energy theory for boundary states often take very similar forms, as many microscopic details do not affect long-wavelength fluctuations.
-Basically, once the symmetry transformations on the low-energy degrees of freedom are found, we can extract the ``on-site" part of the transformations, and drop the coordinate change.
-For point-group operations on fermions, additional subtleties occur relating to how the symmetry group is extended by the fermion parity symmetry~\cite{ChengRotationSPT}, but this does not show up in the model that we consider below.
-This strategy has been applied to study both bulk and boundary physics of interacting SPT phases in 3D~\cite{ChengRotationSPT, Fidkowski2018, ChengFermionLSM}.
+While in principle one can study edge states using the exactly-solvable lattice model, in practice such models are complicated to work with (see for examples \Ref{GuPRB2014} and \Ref{TantivasadakarnPRB2018}).
+In this work we adopt a different approach, ultilizing the connection between SPT phases with internal symmetry and those with crystalline symmetry with the same group structure.

-For our purpose, it is useful to first embed the $\Z_4$ group into $\Z$, i.e. we consider $\Z\times\Z_2^\T$, where $\Z$ will be interpreted as lattice translation.
-In the decorated domain wall picture, the bulk does not have to be strongly interacting because the domain walls all have infinite order.
-Indeed, when $\Z$ is the lattice translation, the bulk can be constructed by stacking one-dimensional SPT states~\cite{SongPRX2017, HuangPRB2017, XiongPRB2018, ChengPRX2016}, i.e. there is a 1D SPT state `per unit length'.
-The edge is then a 1D lattice of SPT end modes and can be conveniently separated from the bulk, where the symmetry transformations in the Hilbert space are readily understood.